Objectives of Pharmacovigilance program in ASU & H Drugs

 The Purpose of the Pharmacovigilance initiative for ASU & H drugs is to collect, collate and analyze data to establish evidence for clinical safety of ASU & H drugs and undertake surveillance of misleading advertisements of these drugs.

 - Inculcating the reporting culture among the consumers as well as ASU & H practitioners to facilitate documentation of Adverse Drug Reactions (ADRs)

 - Developing a system-wise database of Adverse Drug Reactions of ASU & H drugs and evolving evidence based recommendations regarding clinical safety

-- Reporting instances of misleading advertisements of ASU & H drugs and improper advertisements of ASU & H drugs for regulatory actions.
+- Reporting instances of misleading advertisements of ASU & H drugs for regulatory actions.